AnnaPhairatt/SDC-Behaviral-Cloning-Project3/README.md

 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one & two without leaving the road
 * Summarize the results with a written report
-* My exploration work includes both Steering and Throttle learning as in a racing mode.
+* My exploration work includes both Steering and Throttle learning as in a hurry mode.
-  This is my first prototype to test out the idea.
+  This is my first prototype to test out the idea just to see what happen.
 I only tried on Track 1.
   The result was not too shabby.
-  However, some more improvement is needed.
-At least the car stayed on the track with the variable speed (upto 30 mph)
-  which I trained it to drive!
+At least the car stayed on the track with the variable speed (upto 30 mph) which I trained it to drive!
+  However, some what improvement is needed.
+The car might struggle to go uphills or incredible speed down hills.

 [//]: # (Image References)